ministryofjustice/hmpps-approved-premises-api/doc/architecture/decisions/0008-service-specific-applications.md

   created.
   This is so that CAS3 can start capturing personal data as soon as possible, but will likely be superseded by dedicated application creation and management flows in the future.
-- We will not create a `persons` (or similar) table.
-  As the personal data is primarily needed for reporting, it's better to have a snapshot of this data at the time of recording.
-  If we were to create a `persons` table, we would have the issue that changes to personal data (such as a change of name or gender) would affect past applications, unless we also created historical tables to capture when data changes.
-  As neither CAS1 nor CAS3 have any intention of being a canonical source of personal data (this role belongs to Delius), this would be a complex solution with little additional benefit beyond storing this data as part of the application.

 ## Consequences